MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubelogin-installer-v0.md

 **`kubeloginVersion`** - **kubelogin version**<br>
 `string`.
 Default value: `latest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The version of kubelogin to use.
-To install version `0.0.30`, specify `0.0.30`.
+The version of kubelogin to use, for example `0.0.30`, or `latest` to use the latest version.
 For more information about kubelogin versions, see [kubelogin releases](https://github.com/Azure/kubelogin/releases).
 <!-- :::editable-content-end::: -->
 <br>